similato87/google-drive-folder-copy/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Related Projects

+- [Google Drive Batch Delete](https://github.com/your-username/google-drive-batch-delete): Use your browser to batch delete files from Google Drive folders that match a specific pattern, all online using Google Colab.

 ## Key Topics

 - no coding required